ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 copyright:
   years: 2021, 2022
-lastupdated: "2022-08-22"
+lastupdated: "2022-11-11"

 keywords:

 subcollection: vpc

 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:important: .important}
-{:screen: .screen}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
-{:note: .note}
-{:ui: .ph data-hd-interface='ui'}
-{:cli: .ph data-hd-interface='cli'}
-{:api: .ph data-hd-interface='api'}
+{{site.data.keyword.attribute-definition-list}}

 # Managing Snapshots
 {: #snapshots-vpc-manage}

 You can delete snapshots that you no longer need and free space for new snapshots.
 Rename existing snapshots to make them easier to identify.
 Add user tags to snapshots for use by the VPC backup service.
-Verify IAM access.
+Verify {{site.data.keyword.iamshort}} access.
 Verify snapshot statuses.
 {: shortdesc}

 ## Deleting snapshots